Woodworth Mataele via Crowdrise

 ORGANIZER: MICHAEL H LUDWIG MEMORIAL FOUNDATION

+My goal is to raise $3,000 to assist in this battle.
+100% of the funds raised will be donated to The Michael H. Ludwig Memorial Foundation (www.michaelludwigfoundation.org), a foundation I admire and have become passionate about.
 Michael Ludwig died at age 9 from an undetected congenital heart defect.
 Michael was a solid athlete who loved life and had a passion for many sports; at times he had trouble with sustained running but always seemed to bounce right back.
-No one including numerous doctors and Michael's parents ever knew he was in any danger.
+No one including numerous doctors and Michael's parents ever believed he was in any danger.

 In the wake of the unbelievable, Michael's parents created this foundation with its aim to improve awareness, detection and treatment of life-threatening congenital heart conditions, especially among young athletes.
 Supporting the New York Marathon -- an excellent example of sustained running -- is consistent with the Foundation's mission and is a fitting tribute to Michael.
 With that said, I have joined and am committed to “Running for Young Hearts” team on behalf of the Michael H. Ludwig Memorial Foundation, to run in the 2012 ING New York City Marathon this fall.
 I am ecstatic to participate and in the process be able to raise funds to fight this disease that has taken my ‘pops’ and a young friend I have never met.
 (You may follow my journey and progress by going to my newly created blog (http://takingmyhearttonyc.blogspot.com/)

 Your contribution will go a long way and will be greatly appreciated by myself and the Michael H. Ludwig Foundation.